A-Programmer/a-programmer.github.io/_drafts/delegates-part-2.md

 >Delegates are immutable, so when you call -= or +=, you are creating a new delegate instance and assigning it to the existing variable.
 {: .prompt-tip }

-How about if we assign multiple methods with nonvoid return type to a delegate?
+How about if we assign multiple methods with a nonvoid return type to a delegate?
 Which result will be returned?
 The caller receives the return value from the last method to be invoked.
 This doesn't mean that the other methods are not going to be called, they are called but the return values will be discarded.
 It doesn't make sense to have multicast delegate with multiple methods that return value unless some specific cases, so don't worry about this part, you won't need this much.

 Let's see an example: